 - 200 g dried red lentils

-- 1 litre water or vegetable stock or chicken stock if you don’t need this to be veggie
+- 1 litre water or vegetable stock (or chicken stock if you don’t need this to be veggie)

-- Salt and pepper
+- Salt and pepper to taste

-- Juice of 1 lemon
+- Juice of 1 lemon (or to taste)

-Drizzle 1 tablespoon of olive oil into a wide, deep pan and add the diced onion.
+- Put 1 tablespoon of olive oil into a wide, deep pan and add the diced onion.
 Cover with a lid and cook on a low heat for 5 minutes until the onions have softened but are not brown.

-Ladle the soup into bowls and serve garnished with fresh coriander.
+- Ladle the soup into bowls and serve.